-In my growth-minded classroom I want my students persist through challenges, openly accept feedback, set goals, welcome challenges and be okay with making mistakes.
+In my growth-minded classroom, I want my students to persist through challenges, openly accept feedback, set goals, welcome challenges and be okay with making mistakes.

 When I see my students growing their brains in these ways I reward them with Brain Bucks and use process praise that acknowledges the student’s effort, strategies, or actions that contributed to the success of the task.